Overview

 Promotion stacking

-To maximize savings for guests, promotions can be combined (stacked) with existing and future weekly and monthly discounts in a single booking.
+To maximize savings for guests, promotions will be combined (stacked) with existing and future weekly and monthly discounts in a single booking.

 You can create multiple promotions for your listing(s), but only one promotion can be stacked on top of a weekly or monthly discount.
 When you create multiple promotions, the guest will receive the highest promotional discount when booking.